-The fear of being judged by others, and letting that fear stop you from going after what you want, has got to be one of the most common reasons why people get stuck in life.
+The fear of being judged by others and letting that fear stop you from going after what you want is one of the most common reasons why people get stuck in life.

 Many of the excuses I constantly hear about why people haven’t:

 - changed careers

 have to do with this fear: the fear of what others may say or think about your decision.

 What are my peers going to say if I quit my job to start a side hustle?
 Are they going to think I’m stupid?

 What are my parents going to say if I pursue this other thing I’m very good at and passionate about?

 What are my high school friends going to say about my business?

 Now, listen, many of us are surrounded by people who love us and have our best interests in mind.